 Dypsis lutescens, also known as the Areca Palm or Butterfly Palm, is undoubtedly one of the most popular indoor palms.
-They are one of the first palms new gardeners reach for due to their ease of care and classic tropical look.
+They are one of the first palms new gardeners reach for due to their symbolic value, ease of care, and classic tropical look.
 Alongside a proper watering schedule, appropriate soil mix, and occasional fertilizing, giving your Areca Palm the perfect lighting conditions will ensure it thrives in your home or office.

 - How Much Light Do Areca Palm Need?